MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-best-practices.md

 ## Optimizing for throughput

 * Ingestion works best if done in large chunks.
 It consumes the least resources, produces the most COGS-optimized data shards, and results in the best performing data artifacts.
-Generally, we recommend customers who ingest data with the Kusto.Ingest library or directly into the engine, to send data in batches of **100 MB to 1 GB (uncompressed)**
+We recommend customers who ingest data with the Kusto.Ingest library or directly into the engine, to send data in batches of **100 MB to 1 GB (uncompressed)**
 * The upper limit is important when working directly with the engine, to help reduce the amount of memory used by the ingestion process

 > [!NOTE]